Hervar77/infinity-doc/mkdocs/api/infinity.process.md

 Parameters:

 - param: `string`
-  >the string to be corrected
+  >The string to be corrected.

 Return type: `string`